mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 # What You'll be Doing

-In this scenario you will provision a new Agent Machines using Visual Studio REST Client `setup.http` files.
+In this scenario, you will provision a new Agent Machine using Visual Studio REST Client `setup.http` files.

-Then, you'll define a new Agent Collection on the existing Coordinator Machine that has new Agent Machine created in this scenario along with the two Agent Machines created previously in Scenario 1 and Scenario 2.
+Then, you'll define a new Agent Collection on the existing Coordinator Machine that has the new Agent Machine created in this scenario along with the two Agent Machines created previously in Scenario 1 and Scenario 2.

 Finally, you'll create an instance of the User Console web server.
 You'll configure the User Console web server to work with the new Agent Collection.
 Once the User Console web server is configured, you'll be able to submit AI prompts to the mimik Service Mesh via the Coordinator Machine.